Group-One-Technology/powerbase-core/powerbase-server/README.md

 -- Role of our powerbase server which creates databases and users.
 CREATE USER powerbase_app WITH NOSUPERUSER CREATEDB CREATEROLE LOGIN ENCRYPTED PASSWORD 'enter your desired password here'

+-- Then don't forget to give connect privilege to the main db (e.g. powerbase) to powerbase_app GRANT CONNECT ON DATABASE powerbase TO powerbase_app

 -- Enables powerbase_app to kill active connections and drop the database GRANT pg_signal_backend TO powerbase_app;